Tanisha020/Air-Hockey/README.md

-# Air Hockey Game
+# 🏒 Air Hockey Game

-An exciting **Air Hockey** game built using Python (Image Processing) that you can play right on your computer!
+A fun and interactive **Air Hockey** game built using **Python** and **OpenCV**, designed to give you a real arcade experience—right from your desktop!

-This project implements the classic air hockey game with a simple user interface.
-It allows two players to control paddles and try to score goals in the opponent's goalpost.
-The game runs smoothly with real-time physics simulations for the puck and paddles.
+This project replicates the classic air hockey game with real-time physics, collision detection, and smooth paddle control.
+Challenge your friends in a local 2-player setup and see who dominates the rink!

+---

-## Features
+## ✨ Features

-- Two-player mode (local multiplayer)
+- 🎮 **Two-Player Mode** – Local multiplayer for head-to-head action
-- Realistic puck movement and collision detection
+- 🎯 **Realistic Physics** – Smooth puck movement with accurate collision detection
-- Simple paddle control
+- 🕹️ **Simple Controls** – Easy paddle navigation using keyboard or mouse
-- Score tracking for both players
+- 📊 **Score Tracking** – Live scoreboard for both players
-- Interactive UI and easy-to-play controls
+- 🖥️ **User-Friendly UI** – Interactive gameplay using image processing with OpenCV

+---

-## Installation
+## 🚀 Getting Started

-To run the Air Hockey game on your local machine, follow these steps:
+Follow these quick steps to get the game running on your machine:

-### 1. Clone the repository:
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/Tanisha020/Air-Hockey.git
 cd Air-Hockey

 ```
 ### 2. Install Dependencies: